amberouyangg/Lab-Report-5---Putting-it-All-Together/lab5.md

     }
 ```
 ## Response from TA:
-I beleive the error that is causing the failure after running your tests may be in your 'public E remove()' method.
+I believe the error that is causing the failure after running your tests may be in your 'public E remove()' method.
 Take a look at the index on the line 'return deleteIndex(1);' since the root element is stored at index 0 in a typical heap implementation.
 ### Error:
 ~~~
 public E remove() {